freedomofpress/securedrop/docs/deployment_practices.md

     SetEnvIf Request_URI "^/securedrop$" dontlog
     CustomLog logs/access_log common env=!dontlog

+**Security suggestions**

+To guard your landing page against being modified by an attacker and directing sources to a rogue SecureDrop instance, you will need good security practices applying to the machine where it is hosted.
+Whether it's a VPS in the cloud or dedicated server in your office, you should consider the following:

+* Brute force login protection (see sshguard or fail2ban)
+* Disable root SSH login
+* Use SSH keys instead of passwords
+* Use long, random and complex passwords
+* Firewall rules to restrict accessible ports (see iptables or ufw)
+* AppArmor, grsecurity, SELINUX, modsecurity
+* Intrusion and/or integrity monitoring (see OSSEC, Snort, rkhunter)
+* Downtime alerts (Nagios or Pingdom)
+* Two-factor authentication (see libpam-google-authenticator)

+It's preferable for the landing page to have its own segmented environment instead of hosting it alongside other sites running potentially vulnerable software or content management systems.
+Check that user and group file permissions are locked down and that modules or gateway interfaces for dynamic scripting languages are not enabled.
+You don't want any unnecessary code or services running as this increases the attack surface.

 ### Minimum requirements for the SecureDrop environment

 * The Application and Monitor servers should be dedicated physical machines, not virtual machines.
 * A trusted location to host the servers.
 The servers should be hosted in a location that is owned or occupied by the organization to ensure that their legal can not be bypassed with gag orders.
 * The SecureDrop servers should be on a separate internet connection or completely segmented from corporate network.
 * All traffic from the corporate network should be blocked at the SecureDrop's point of demarcation.
 * Video monitoring should be recorded of the server area and the organizations safe.
 * Journalist should ensure that while using the air-gapped viewing station they are in an area without video cameras.
 * An established monitoring plan and incident response plan.
 Who will receive the OSSEC alerts and what their response plan will be?
 These should cover technical outages and a compromised environment plan.

 ### Suggested

 * For publicly advertised SecureDrop instances display the Source Interface's hidden service onion address on all of the organization public pages.
 * Mirror the Tor Browser and Tails so sources do not have to visit [torproject.org](https://www.torproject.org) to download it.

 ## Whole Site Changes